shopware/docs/guides/plugins/plugins/api/customer-specific-pricing.md

 ## Pre-requisites and setup

-Customer-specific Pricing is part of the Commercial plugin, so it requires an existing Shopware 6 installation and the activated Shopware 6 Commercial plugin.
+Customer-specific pricing is part of the Commercial plugin, requiring an existing Shopware 6 installation and the activated Shopware 6 Commercial plugin.
 This Commercial plugin can be installed as per the [install instructions](../../../../guides/plugins/plugins/plugin-base-guide#install-your-plugin).
 In addition, the `Custom Prices` feature needs to be activated within the relevant merchant account.

 ## Working with the API route